rcman/BPI-F3/README.md

 Image Bianbu to an Micro SD card.
 Expand the root so you have enough to copy an image to it.<br>
 Image Ubuntu 24.04 to the NVME<br>
 What ever image you decide to use determine which partition is root (/)<br>
-On my Github in the BPI-F3 Repository and cpio is my shell script which will uncompress and re-compress the initrd.
+On my Github in the BPI-F3 Repository and cpio is my shell script which will compress and extract the initrd.
 The instructions are there.<br>
 Also in the repository in files there’s my init which is from the initrd when extracted<br>
 if your using Ubuntu then that should be fine but other OS then I’m not sure.<br>
 Replace the init and re-compress the initrd and put it back on the SD card replacing the one that’s there.<br>